 - certain personal information may be used to better understand and meet your superannuation needs over your lifetime.

-From time to time we may also use information on a de-identified basis for planning, research and analysis so that we can operate effectively and efficiently, improve our REST Services and so that we can participate in superannuation and financial services related policy debate and development, either directly or through associations, forums or working groups that we are involved with.
+From time to time we may also use information on a de-identified basis for planning, research and analysis so that we can operate effectively and efficiently, improve our REST Services so that we can participate in superannuation and financial services related policy debate and development, either directly or through associations, forums or working groups that we are involved with.

 We, or our third party service providers, may engage in or send you direct marketing communications and information that we or our third party service providers consider may be of interest to you, whether you are a current, prospective or former member.
 You consent to us and our third party service providers doing so.
-They may be undertaken in various forms, including mail, email, telephone, SMS, MMS (Multimedia messaging service) and fax.
+They may be undertaken in various forms, including mail, email, telephone, SMS, MMS (Multimedia messaging service), apps and fax.
 If you indicate a preference for a method of communication, we and our third party service providers will try to use that method wherever practical.
-In addition, at any time you may opt-out of receiving direct marketing communications and information from us or our third party service providers by contacting us (see the details below in ‘How to contact us’) or by using any opt-out facilities provided in the communications and information.
+In addition, at any time you may opt-out of receiving direct marketing communications and information from us or our third party service providers by contacting us (see the details below in ‘How to contact us’) or by using any unsubscribe function provided in the communications and information.
 We or our third party service provider will then ensure that your name is removed from the relevant contact list.

 To whom may we disclose your personal information?